-If your Model S is equipped with adjustable head supports, use the round button on the seat to move the headrest up/down.
-The same button is used to adjust the seat's lumbar support (see Adjusting the Driver's Seat on page 24).
+Use the round button on the seat to move the headrest up/down.
+The same button is used to adjust the seat's lumbar support (see Adjusting the Driver's Seat on page 26).
 Therefore, when you touch this button, the touchscreen displays a popup with an image of the seat.
-If the head support shown on the image is not highlighted in blue. touch this area on the image to specify that you want to adjust the head support.
+If the head support shown on the image is not highlighted in blue, touch this area on the image to specify that you want to adjust the head support.
 The selection you choose is saved until you manually change it.
-You can save the head support setting to your driver profile (see Driver Profiles on page 44).
+You can save the head support setting to your driver profile (see Driver Profiles on page 47).